Amanda Reeser Lawrence

-Her current research focuses on the British architect James Stirling (1924-92), and her book James Stirling: Revisionary Modernist will be published by Yale University Press in the Fall of 2012.
+Her current research focuses on the British architect James Stirling (1924-92), and her book James Stirling: Revisionary Modernist was published by Yale University Press in the fall of 2012.
 Her research has been funded by the Paul Mellon Centre for Studies in British Art and the Graduate Society at Harvard University.

 ARCH1320: Architecture & Global Cultures 2